 Key changes under Enhanced Care

-Starting in May 2021, Enhanced Care will change the way your insurance coverages works after a crash.
-We’re moving away from third-party coverage to first-party coverage.
+Enhanced Care changes the way your insurance coverage works after a crash.
+We have moved away from third-party coverage to first-party coverage.

 Basic Vehicle Damage coverage

 As a result of the move to first party coverage, Basic Vehicle Damage coverage represents a change in the way your vehicle repair costs are paid for when you’re not responsible for a crash.

 It works like this: if your driver is driving in BC and another driver crashes into the vehicle, your own Basic Vehicle Damage coverage will cover the costs (up to the extent that you are not responsible for the crash).

 You likely won’t notice any change when you make a vehicle damage claim.
 When your driver is not responsible for a crash, Basic insurance will cover you for up to $200,000 and your insurance premiums won’t be impacted.